 An epic and transporting novel, the latest installment of the “heart-wrenching, uplifting, and utterly enthralling” (Lucy Foley, author of The Guest List) Seven Sisters series, unravelling between the dazzling streets of modern-day New York City and the breathtaking plains of 1940s colonial Kenya.

-Electra d’Aplièse is a woman who seems to have it all: as a top model, she has beauty, fame, and wealth.
-But beneath the glittery veneer, she’s cracking under the pressure of it all.
-The last straw comes when she finds out her father has died and she turns to alcohol and drugs to ease the pain.
-As friends and colleagues fear for her health, Electra receives a shocking letter from a complete stranger who claims to be her grandmother.
+Electra d’Aplièse is a top model who seems to have it all: beauty, fame, and wealth.
+But beneath the glittery veneer, she’s cracking under all the pressure.
+When her father dies, she turns to alcohol and drugs to ease the pain.
+As friends and colleagues fear for her health, Electra receives a shocking letter from a stranger who claims to be her grandmother.

-In 1939, Cecily Huntley-Morgan arrives fresh from New York to Lake Naivasha in Kenya for the exciting chance to stay with her godmother, the famous socialite Kiki Preston.
-But after a sheltered upbringing, she’s completely astounded by the hedonistic antics of the other ex-pats in the infamous Happy Valley set.
-Cecily soon grows to love her stunning but complicated new home, and she even accepts a proposal of marriage from Bill Forsythe, an enigmatic older cattle farmer.
+In 1939, New Yorker Cecily Huntley-Morgan arrives in Kenya’s Lake Naivasha region for the exciting chance to stay with her godmother, the famous socialite Kiki Preston.
+But after a sheltered upbringing, she’s astounded by the hedonistic antics of the other ex-pats in the infamous Happy Valley set.
+Cecily soon grows to love her stunning but complicated new home, and she even accepts a proposal of marriage from an enigmatic older cattle farmer.
 After a shocking discovery and with war looming, Cecily feels isolated and alone.
 Until she meets a young woman in the woods and makes her a promise that will change the course of her life forever.